Ruchi-iOS/Ruchi-Ios/README.md

 ### I am Ruchita Patoliya 👋

 # 💫 About Me:
-🔭 I’m currently working on software Development using React-Native and iOS language.
+🔭 I’m currently working on software Development using React-Native and iOS language.<br>
 📫 How to reach me: Email: ruchitapatoliya1@gmail.com